 National Economic Conference

-Gil Bufman, the chief economist for Israel’s Bank Leumi, spoke Monday at Calcalist and Leumi's National Economic Conference in Tel Aviv
+Dani Naveh, chairman of Israeli insurance company Clal, spoke Monday at Calcalist and Bank Leumi's National Economic Conference held in Tel Aviv